quinn2liu/leetcode-notes/Dynamic_Programming.md

 3. Recurrence Relation

-    - defines how to compute the value of `dp[i]` using previously-computedstates.
+    - defines how to compute the value of `dp[i]` using previously-computed states.

 4. Base Case Initialization